-Section 75 category Details of evidence/information Religious belief The policy applies to all members of staff fairly and consistently irrespective of which equality group they belong to.
+Section 75 category Details of evidence/information

+Religious belief The policy applies to all members of staff fairly and consistently irrespective of which equality group they belong to.
 There is no evidence to suggest that the policy will lead to an adverse impact on any of the categories.

-However, our Human Resource managers have made themselves available to all staff during online 'coffee breaks' in order to give staff an opportunity to discuss any concerns they may have.
-The Working from Home Support Scheme will be publicised via our normal online communication channels and managers will be asked to highlight the Scheme during Skype Meetings.
-Political opinion As above Racial group As above Age As above Marital status As above
+Political opinion As above

+Racial group As above

+Age As above

+Marital status As above

 Sexual orientation As above

-Men and women generally As above

-Dependants As above

-Disability There is potential that people with a disability may require additional support due to the nature of their disability.
-Reasonable adjustments will be made on request.
+Men and women generally There is potential that pregnant women may be absent from work due to a pregnancy related illness.
+The approach to managing this type of absence has been factored into the Attendance Management Policy.